Do I need life insurance?

 Compare prices with our partners at Assured Futures

-Life insurance is not something that people think about very often, but if you are in the process of buying a home it's a good idea to look at whether you need it or not.
+Life insurance is not something that people think about very often, but if you are in the process of buying a home or if you are a homeowner, it's a good idea to look at whether you need it or not.
 Here’s what you need to know.

 What is life insurance?

 Life insurance is an agreement between an insurance provider and an individual in which the provider promises to pay a chosen sum of money in the event of the individual’s death within a fixed period of time in return for premiums paid.